 Here’s an example: Robert Rankin who died in 1795 in Guilford Co., NC

-An error about one of the early Rankins in Guilford County, North Carolina illustrates several kinds of mistakes.
-The error combines same name confusion with carelessness.
-It probably originated in a Rankin compiled history which wrongly interpreted the 1795 will of Robert Rankin as being the will of the “patriarch” – the eldest immigrant – of his Guilford family line.
+An error about one of the early Rankins in Guilford County, North Carolina illustrates two mistakes, combining same name confusion with carelessness. several.
+It may have originated in a Rankin compiled history which wrongly interpreted the 1795 will of Robert Rankin as being the will of the “patriarch” – the eldest immigrant – of his Guilford family line.
 The ease of importing data from online trees probably guarantees the error’s immortality.

-Robert Rankin the patriarch (let’s call him “Old Robert” for short) had a wife named Rebecca, maiden name unknown.
+Robert Rankin the patriarch (let’s call him “Old Robert” for short) had a wife named Rebecca, maiden name unproved.
 Old Robert and Rebecca had a son named George.
-The 1795 will identified the testator as “Robert Rankin Senior”of Guilford County.
+The 1795 will identified the testator as “Robert Rankin Senior” of Guilford County.
 The will devised land to a son named George.
 It did not name a wife, who evidently predeceased him.
 In short, identifying the testator in the 1795 will as Old Robert seems reasonable at first glance.
 On second glance, not so much.

 Guilford County is admittedly tough on Rankin researchers.
 There are a dizzying number of country records referencing, e.g., Robert Rankin, Robert Rankin Sr., and/or Robert Rankin Jr. One state grant mentions all three!
-As was common, the line of Old Robert and Rebecca recycled the same names, and every subsequent generation had at least one Robert.
+As was common, the line of Old Robert and Rebecca recycled the same names ad infinitum, so that every subsequent generation had at least one Robert.

 Guilford is also rough sledding because there were three Rankin “patriarchs” in Guilford: (1) John Rankin (1736-1814) who married Hannah Carson and who is a proved son of Joseph Rankin of Delaware; (2) John’s brother William Rankin (1744-1804), who married Jane Chambers; and (3) Old Robert Rankin and his wife Rebecca, who came to Pennsylvania from Letterkenny Parish, County Donegal, Ireland about 1750 and moved a few years later to the part of Rowan County that became Guilford.